 In Rina’s many years of experience as a youth leader, she has helped to foster a positive developmental environment and has inspired and directly prepared many young members of the community to become youth leaders themselves.
 Having become a mother in April 2019 to Sofia, Rina understands the importance of ensuring that every child at the Sunday school receives an engaging and creative Jewish education and always feels comfortable within the community.

 Sonya is a very inquisitive and active person.
 Even as a child she was interested in learning foreign languages and is now in her fourth year at the College for Linguistics and Humanity in Belarus.
 She has especially enjoyed studying the peculiarities of the development of history and culture.
-Recently Sonya ‘found herself’ and now understands what she want to do in the future – contribute to the research, preservation and popularisation of cultures of different countries and their historical and cultural heritage.
+Recently Sonya ‘found herself’ and now understands what she wants to do in the future – contribute to the research, preservation and popularisation of cultures of different countries and their historical and cultural heritage.
 This led her to The Together Plan.
-It is here that Sonya hopes explore this further and gain experience for her personal development.
+It is here that Sonya hopes to explore this further and gain experience for her personal development.
 She is excited to be a part of the team and believes that together we will be able to preserve our history and heritage for the successful creation of our future!

 Vladimir was born in Starie Dorogi in the Minsk region.
 After failing to be accepted to study history at the Belarusian Statue University, he started working at the age of 16.
 Initially he was a miller assistant and later worked as a test-engineer of KAMAZ at a factory in Borisov.
 He later graduated from the High military-political academy in Lvov and now has a degree in History from BSU, Geography from the Pedagogical University in Smolensk and has a degree of Candidate of Science in the military.